-HCP ELISA kits.
 HCP ELISAs are kits used to detect residual proteins from the expression system used in bioproduction.
 HCPs constitute a major group of process-related impurities produced using cell culture technology no matter what cell expression platform is used.
 HCPs pose potential health risks for patients and the risk of failure of safety endpoints for drug manufacturers.
 When present in the administered product, even at low levels, HCPs can induce an undesired immune response, interfere with drug efficacy and impact drug stability.
 HCPs are a critical quality attribute for biologics safety testing development and must be adequately removed during the downstream purification process.

 Other impurity and contaminant kits.
-Products in this category include kits for measuring Protein A leachate, which results from the affinity purification method used for monoclonal antibody therapeutic agents; ELISA kits for measuring additives in growth media, such as bovine serum albumin; ELISA kits for measuring host cell DNA; and ELISA kits to detect and quantify residual endonuclease impurities in recombinant viral vector and vaccine preparations.
+Products in this category include kits for measuring Protein A leachate, which results from the affinity purification method used for monoclonal antibody therapeutic agents; ELISA kits for measuring additives in growth media, such as bovine serum albumin; kits for measuring host cell DNA; ELISA kits to detect and quantify residual endonuclease impurities in recombinant viral vector and vaccine preparations: and ELISA kits to quantify residual AAV2, AAV8, AAV9 ligands resulting from affinity purification method used for adeno associated virus (AAV)-based gene therapies.

 Viral Clearance Prediction kits.
 In 2020, Cygnus Technologies introduced the MockV® Minute Virus of Mice ("MVM") kit, a novel, proprietary viral clearance prediction tool that includes a non-infectious "mock virus particle" mimicking the physicochemical properties of live virus that may be present endogenously in the drug substance or introduced during bioproduction.
 The kit enables manufacturers to conduct viral clearance assessments easily and economically and to predict outcomes in-house ahead of costly and logistically challenging live viral clearance studies.
+In 2022, Cygnus Technologies introduced MockV® RVLP Kit.
+This kit enables bioprocess scientists to quantify the removal of Retrovirus-like Particles